 Visiting scenic areas is always a rich experience, but it is only part of the equation.
 One of the great joys of the RV lifestyle is following your interests wherever they are located, as well as discovering interests you never thought you had.
 How do you find out what is available nationally?
 For every interest there is a Web site.
 Do a search by starting with a simple expression inside quotation marks-for example, "square dancing" or "balloon fiestas."
 You'll find a wealth of information.

 If you like to attend different types of festivals, go to Festivals.com.
 Search by the state you are planning to visit next or by category-for example, culture, sports, kids, music, arts, or motorsports.
-If you have a specific hobby, go to Buzzle.com.
-First find your hobby, then locate specific sites and festivals celebrating your hobby.
+Another site is FestivalNet.com, where you can search by type of event or by state.

 Always talk to people.
 Some of our favorite festivals came to us that way.
 Who knew there was a festival for kite flying?
 We met friends in Long Beach, Washington, stayed together at an RV park, bought kites and learned to fly the two-stringed variety -- not your childhood kite!
 We watched an expert controlling five individual but identical kites flying in perfect formation.
 We were awed by five-foot circular kites that lifted as if they were meant to be aloft.
 The sky was filled with unusual shapes and sizes.